15 Dec Vibration Monitoring Systems: Comparing MEMS Accelerometers and Geophone Sensors (Part 1 )

 While traditional vibration monitoring devices utilize geophone sensors, we have come across some new, less experienced manufacturers who are touting Micro-Electro-Mechanical Systems (MEMS) accelerometers as the modern replacement for the geophones.

-Those who promote MEMS accelerometers for the industrial, construction and blasting industries assert that these small and lightweight devices perform better than traditional geophones at both low and high frequencies.
+Those who promote MEMS accelerometers for the construction and blasting industries assert that these small and lightweight devices perform better than traditional geophones at both low and high frequencies.
 Despite the hype and positive results that have been reported, the reliability and validity of certain data produced by MEMS accelerometers have recently come into question.

 Current MEMS Accelerators vs. Solenoid Geophone Sensors